Shaanal/My_Projects/README.md

 # Flappy Bird

 A simple Flappy Bird game created with html and javascript.
-Click on this link to play.
+Click on this link to play: https://flappybirdmeshaa.netlify.app/